The Engineering of Stonehenge

 Stonehenge, a ring of standing stones in Wiltshire, England, is one of Britain’s most famous prehistoric monuments.
 It’s also a World Heritage Site.
 Located about 90 miles from London and 2 miles from the town of Amesbury, today Stonehenge is revered as an icon of the British countryside.
-It’s also famous as a spectacular feat of engineering: it is the only surviving lintelled stone circle in the world.
+Stonehenge is also famous as a spectacular feat of engineering: it is the only surviving lintelled stone circle in the world.

 Origins of Stonehenge